-When the mother and baby are different blood types, and the baby received antibodies from her mother’s blood through the placenta, this may cause the baby’s blood cells to break down more quickly.
+When the mother and baby are different blood types, and the baby receives antibodies from her mother’s blood through the placenta, the baby’s blood cells may break down more quickly.
 This creates a sudden buildup of bilirubin in the baby’s blood.
 This is called incompatibility jaundice, but today it can be prevented by giving the mother Rh immune-globulin injections.
 (11)

 Although the risk factors for developing adult jaundice vary, some more common examples include: